donovanglover/donovan.is/content/blog/rewriting-go-thumbnailer-in-rust.md

 ### Panics, Panics Everywhere

-With the core library itself panicking, I had to dig deep into the [unsafe](https://doc.rust-lang.org/nomicon/meet-safe-and-unsafe.html) Rust bindings in order to find out what the issue was.
+With the vips library itself panicking, I had to dig deep into the [unsafe](https://doc.rust-lang.org/nomicon/meet-safe-and-unsafe.html) Rust bindings in order to find out what the issue was.

 After some testing, it turned out that libvips only panicked when given custom `ThumbnailImageOptions`, which was necessary for the `Interesting::Centre` functionality we wanted earlier.